yimikao/dsaw/Trees/BinaryTree/exp.md

 ## KEY TO UNDERSTAND AND CLEAR CONFUSION

+Trees can be brokken down to three main concepts:
+- VIEW: the current tree you can see.
+Can be ROOT VIEW, LEFT CHILD VIEW, RIGHT CHILD VIEW.
+- NODE: a node in that view

 Is SubTree is reped by each Node
 A binary is imagined to be just the first one encountered e.g [4, 5, 6 ....] (of root 4) , imagine the binary to just be 4,5,6 , and each as Node as a subtree.